liam-wiltshire/talks/hackthesystem/content.md

 ???

 - When an object is unserialized, PHP will check for the existance of a `__wakeup()` or `__unserialize()` function, and will run them
   - In poorly designed code, this can lead to remote code being executed
- - So, if we can trick the application into unserializing a 'bad' object:
+- So, consider if an attacker can create a serialized string that represents this SassCompiler class:
    - we could set `cacheFile` to something malicious - say the config file or passwd file
    - Then on wakeup it would grab that file and assign it to compiledSass, which is presumably going to be output somewhere
    - Obviously this could be bad!
-- It can also impact other automatically executed calls as well - such as `__destruct()`, `__toString()` etc
+- In theory, _any_ function call that uses information taken from the serialized class could be exploited (since the real weakness is the fact the serialized properties were poluted), but in most situations it's methods that are called automatically, including `__destruct()`, `__toString()` etc

 ---
 class: content-even